-The truth is—and any professional can affirm this—and I hate to break your heart here: There is no muse.
+The truth is—any professional can affirm this—and I hate to break your heart here: There is no muse.
 The muse is like Santa Clause; it’s a hoax that we tell beginners to try and inspire them.
 Now, there’s nothing inherently wrong with that.
-But at some point, if you take yourself seriously as a writer, you will have to let go of the Santa Clause effect, and sit down every day to write.
+But at some point, if you take yourself seriously as a writer, you will have to let go of the Santa Clause Effect, and sit down every day to write.
 No matter what.

 The trick is to treat it like a job, which it is.
 For those of us who have actually made money from our writing (even if it’s just a little bit), you know.
 Editors, whether at magazines, lit journals, or in-house, demand speed.
 You need to get those edits done fast.
 And you need to put the proverbial pen to the page every day or close to it.
 It’s the regular practice of writing that makes you better.
 That and regular reading of other authors’ work.

 In both cases, the authors’ say write a lot and read a lot; that is the key to success.
 Any professional will tell you this.
-And agents always say it doesn’t matter if you have an MFA or not.
+Agents always say it doesn’t matter if you have an MFA or not.
 Check out the book MFA VS NYC edited by Chad Harbach.

 From there you’re on your way.
 It’s a process.
 Allowing yourself the right to write is a big part of the early stages of this career.

 I do developmental book editing.
-Right now I am—happily—booked solid until August.
-IF you want a free test edit now I can do that, but I’ll have to throw you in line for Aug.
+Right now I am—happily—booked solid until June, 2016.
+If you want a free test edit now I can do that, but I’ll have to throw you in line for June/July.
 Cool with that?
 Have an adult novel (no sci-fi please) or memoir?
 Email me: firstname.lastname@example.org.